Platelet ice

 Where and when will the new underwater biosampler be deployed?

-The underwater biosampler will initially undergo its Antarctic sea trial in 2022 in McMurdo Sound near Scott Base, followed by multi-year deployments in the Terra Nova Bay area.
+The underwater biosampler will be deployed outside Scott Base during 2024-2025, for an initial 12-month deployment.
 While the current version is fully autonomous, we will deploy it with an ethernet and power cable from the shore, so New Zealand researchers can control the instrument, monitor conditions, sample, and “see” underwater in real time.

 The biosampler will be pre-programmed to sample at weekly intervals, but will incorporate telemetered sensors to detect irradiance, chlorophyll fluorescence, temperature, and conductivity to allow sampling in response to specific events.
 Samples will be analysed using conventional morphological approaches by our team, as well as a high-throughput DNA-based approach, to complement Antarctic field spring-summer sampling campaigns.